Budibase/website/content/blog/tutorials/firebase-gui.md

 Sometimes you just need to check some fields, let a teammate look up information, or create some demo data.

-By default, you need to code an entire app or a debug feature just to do that.
+By default, you need to code an entire app, admin panel, or a debug feature in Firebase Console just to do that.
 It’s complete overkill.

 For this reason, a dedicated GUI is essential in Firebase projects.